iovsiann/iovsiann.github.io/posts/hiring-engineers-linkedin-vs-upwork.md

 Early-stage startups need face-to-face collaboration.
 Yet, I'd like to hire remotely for cost savings.
 Can I have BOTH?

 My solution: hire internationally and fly periodically to co-work in person.
-Details in my previous post: https://ovsy.com/posts/why-im-flying-to-work-with-my-remote-engineers-instead-of-finding-a-bay-area-cofounder.html
+Details in my [previous post](https://ovsy.com/posts/why-im-flying-to-work-with-my-remote-engineers-instead-of-finding-a-bay-area-cofounder.html).

 In this post I describe how to find, screen and hire remote talent quickly.
 Here's what actually works.